Funding boost for Support Dogs thanks to players of The Health Lottery

 article body image

-Support Dogs work with people across England, Scotland and Wales and has been training highly skilled assistance dogs for more than 33 years.
+Support Dogs, the national charity based in Sheffield, works with people across England, Scotland and Wales and has been training highly skilled assistance dogs for more than 33 years.
 Their work transforms lives by helping people live more independently, safely and confidently.

 Specialist training in three key areas